![]() |

 E) In addition to the items expressly excluded in the Election Code, the terms "anything of value" and "contribution" shall not be deemed to include:

-i) Any unreimbursed payments for travel or living expenses related to travel made by an individual who volunteers services on behalf of a candidate or political committee;
+i) Any unreimbursed payments for travel or living expenses related to travel made by an individual who volunteers services on behalf of a political committee, including a candidate political committee;

 ii) Any news story, commentary, endorsement or editorial of any broadcasting station, newspaper, magazine or other periodical publication;